-4 Conclusions
+4. Conclusions

-Highest levels of hydrocarbons $C{10} - C{40}$, arsenic, chromium, mercury, PAHs, PCBs (both seven indicator congeners and dioxin-like PCBs), and the sum of DDT were measured in sediment sample from Zaporizhzhia public beach (marked as L1).
+ighest levels of hydrocarbons $C{10} - C{40}$, mercury, PAHs, dioxin-like PCBs, and the sum of DDT were measured in sediment sample from Zaporizhzhia public beach (marked as L1).
 Levels of DDT, some PAHs, arsenic, and mercury in this sample indicate the need for decontamination of the area.
 The highest level of DDT in that sample is comparable to the highest levels observed in contaminated river sediments from Ukraine, the Czech Republic, or Poland and is comparable to sediments from locations contaminated by DDT production or preparation.
 It is accompanied by a relatively high concentration of the sum of HCH.
 The situation is serious, considering that the sample was taken from an area dedicated for public use, not an industrialized area.

-In sediment L2, some heavy metals (especially arsenic, manganese, and chromium) pose a greater problem than POPs.
+In sediment L2, some heavy metals (especially arsenic, cadmium, manganese, and chromium) pose a greater problem than POPs.
 The concentration of PCDD/Fs measured by bioassay analysis is also alarming.
 All of this suggests that the accumulation here is more associated with industrial influence than contamination related to obsolete pesticides, which differs from the situation in sediment L1.